aarmoa/blockchain-developer-bootcamp-final-project/README.md

 Repository for Consensys Academy bootcamp

 ## Contract to configure payments to be done at a particular time
-The idea of the project is to create a contract that allows different users to configure payments to be done at a given time (the initial idea is to reduce the use case to *payments at a particular date* to avoid the problem of determining the exact time when a function is executed).
+The idea of the project is to create a contract that allows different users to configure payments to be done at a given time.
+When the unlocking time arrives the payment is not sent automatically to the receiver.
 When a payment is configured to be done to a particular address, the owner of the address will be able to claim the payed amount (and request it to be transfered) when the specified payment date has been reached.
 Any address could be used as the recipient of more than one payment at the same time, from the same paying address or from different paying addresses.
 The possibility to implement the automation of the payment transfer when the time is reached will be evaluated, but it will deppend on the possibility to configure a temporal event to trigger the execution.
 Also since the number of addresses to receive payments could be high, it might not be feasible (from the point of view of the gas limit per transaction) to automate the payment.